Twonki/Hopinosis/README.md

 - using my own cosine-similarity.
 Yes, I also would like to use a library for that.
 But I have not found a *lightweight* library for this.
   If I import a nlp-library with cabal, this will blow up the whole build process.
 That's why I currently stick to two small functions.
 - HUnit vs. Quickcheck.
 Yes, I think a lot of parts are perfectly fit for Quickcheck, mostly the parsing.
-- Performance Problems: One thing I am really concerned about is that i cannot imagine some java program to yield so much better results.
+- Performance Problems: One thing I am really concerned about is that I cannot imagine some java program to yield so much better results.
 I have the feeling that there was no similarity measure involved, as none is described in the paper, but after printing the top-n given the metric, the selection has been done manually.
-This is just a thought so.
+This is just a thought.